opensource-assist/fuschia-reference-docs/sdk/fidl/fuchsia.device.manager/index.md

  Attempt to bind a driver against this device.
 If `driver_path` is null, this will initiate the driver matching algorithm.
- TODO(teisenbe): Specify the behavior of invoking this multiple times.
-I believe the current behavior is a bug.

 #### Request
 <table>